 When reviewing your business you need to understand which stage your products or services have reached across your portfolio of all products which can be assessed in terms of market share and growth using the BCG matrix model.
 Reviewing the product of portfolio enables marketers to plan for new products, reinvent existing products or discontinue products that are in serious decline.

-You can relate different digital marketing products and services to the hype cycle, which is a form of diffusion of innovation model.
-This post shows the latest digital technology hype cycles
+You can also relate digital marketing products and services to the popular diffusion of innovation model hype cycles.

 Yoghurt available in health food stores

 Yoghurt available in supermarket chiller cabinets

 New flavours introduced (e.g. strawberry and vanilla)

 Product re-invented with added fruit/muesli/chocolate

 Packaging changes into different shapes and sizes